sigerma88/RQ-Museum/README.md

 ## Scope of Project

-Our team is developing a website for a museum to allow visitors to browse all the artworks, purchase museum passes, and request items on loan.
-The museum's manager would be able to manage the museum and its staff.
+This project aims to develop a  website for a museum such that it offers better services for the community.
+The museum software system allows visitors to browse all artworks and create an account where they can purchase museum passes and request items on loan.
+The application also assists the manager in managing the museum through their account.
+For instance, it allows the manager to schedule opening hours, make employee schedules, price visitor and rental fees, manage tasks, and hire/fire employees.
+Each employee will also have a unique account where they can decide where artwork should be displayed and move artwork from storage to rooms and vice-versa.

 ## Group Members